profsam97/Summitech/README.md

-# Summitech-assessment
-An assessment for summitech.
-Built a movie based app using the imdb api.
+ Built a a basic movie app using the imdb api.